 Identification of atypical features is important in the treatment of depression for both treatment selection and prognosis, especially when initial measures prove ineffective.
 The concept of atypical depression has evolved over many years, and now it appears timely for a further revision.

-[Editor's Note: Originally presented as an independent educational activity under the direction of CME LLC, this article was published by Psychiatric Times (2011;28:42-47; click here for a pdf of the article and authors' financial disclosures).
+[Editor's Note: Originally presented as an independent educational activity under the direction of CME LLC, this article was published by Psychiatric Times (2011;28:42-47).
 The ability to receive CME credits has expired.
 The article is presented here for informational purposes.]

 The existence of different subtypes of depressive episodes (ie, endogenous and nonendogenous) was initially postulated at least 80 years ago.1,2 In the early formulations, the term “endogenous depression” was used to describe a more severe biologically mediated illness, whereas “nonendogenous depression” or “exogenous depression” referred to a less severe and environmentally mediated condition characterized by mood reactivity.3 It was not until the introduction of the first monoamine oxidase inhibitor (MAOI)-iproniazid-that the term “atypical depression” began to emerge to describe a particular variant of nonendogenous depression.